 There are numerous future year Transmission Planning Models used by ERCOT and the Transmission Service Providers (TSPs) to assess transmission adequacy and reliability.
 ERCOT, the TSPs, along with many other involved stakeholders who submit model data representing their grid-connected equipment, develop sixteen steady-state planning cases representing the current and future years, three transient stability cases and a short-circuit case.
 The intent of all of these models is to allow planners to assess the capability of the transmission infrastructure to move power reliably from existing and planned resources to every load-serving substation in the system under reasonably likely future system conditions.
 Each of these models includes input assumptions, such as the customer demand levels assigned by bus (e.g., a load forecast), that have been selected to allow planners an opportunity to assess any system weaknesses.

-Since it is not possible to model all possible future conditions, these cases are developed to reflect conditions that significantly stress the system, based on engineering assessment that reviewing these stressed conditions will lead to infrastructure that is sufficient for all other likely system conditions.
+Since it is not possible to model all possible future conditions, these cases are developed to reflect conditions that significantly stress the system, based on engineering assessment that reviewing these stressed conditions will lead to infrastructure that is sufficient for all other likely system conditions.[The previous paragraph stated the planners use “reasonably likely future system conditions,” but this paragraph says “significantly stress” the system.
+Discuss reconciling these two statements.”
 As an example, as the ERCOT grid experiences its maximum transmission usage on the hottest days of the summer, assessing system power-flows with peak system loads corresponding to extreme but reasonably possible hot weather conditions is likely to indicate many of the possible future system needs.

 The Steady-State Working Group (SSWG) develops the primary base cases used to analyze future system capability.
 However, these SSWG cases are not designed for any specific transmission study.
-Rather, the SSWG cases are designed to provide transmission planners with a base model containing the possible future infrastructure and capabilities and limitations required for planners to develop study-specific cases for each planning study they need to conduct.
+Rather, the SSWG cases are designed to provide transmission planners with a base model containing the possible future infrastructure and capabilities and limitations required for planners to develop study-specific planning cases.
 These studies begin with an engineering assessment of the model components and adjustments needed to reflect the appropriate assumptions for the specific study.
 For example, ERCOT planners adjust components in the SSWG cases to develop the models for the Regional Transmission Plan (RTP) assessment.
 Some of these adjustments are stipulated in ERCOT binding documents, while others are communicated to stakeholders through the annual RTP scope document.
 ERCOT develops RTP transmission models for both a reliability assessment and for an economic assessment of transmission projects.

 Steady-State Working Group Base Cases